-- By directly acknowledging the line, an "Acknowledgement" button appears on mouseover
+- By directly acknowledging the line: an Acknowledge button appears on mouseover

-- By selecting multiple lines and clicking on the "Acknowledgement" button, above the table
+- By selecting multiple lines and clicking on the Acknowledge button above the table.

-Only "non-ok" resources can be acknowledged and you cannot acknowledge a resource already acknowledged
+Only "non-ok" resources can be acknowledged and you cannot acknowledge a resource that has already been acknowledged.

-The acknowledgement can also be deleted, in which case the event will be included again in the Unhandled Problems and its notifications will resume: in the More actions menu, select Disacknowledge.
+The acknowledgement can also be cancelled, in which case the event will be included again in the list of Unhandled Problems and its notifications will resume: in the More actions menu, select Disacknowledge.

 Set a planned downtime